-Ashland City Bicentennial Greenway Trail is a 13.3 mile moderately trafficked out and back trail located near Ashland City, TN that features a river and is good for all skill levels.
+Ashland City Bicentennial Greenway Trail is a 13.3 mile moderately trafficked out and back trail located near Ashland City, Tennessee that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 We love this trail.
 Super easy.
 We have done the entire 14 miles ( all the way to the dam and back) leave early if you plan to do the whole thing.... super creepy if you don't make it back before dark, no lights along the trail.